|Middle Rasen Parish Council - Middle Rasen, the people, history and place in Lincolnshire|

 Middle Rasen Parish Council is working towards Quality Status.

-With the assistance of the community, the council is looking to produce a Parish Plan.
+With the assistance of the community, the council will be looking to produce a Parish Plan.

 ©2006 www.elgo.net Write a piece for the site